-Join Tom Green for an in-depth discussion in this video Supporting mobile playback, part of Up and Running with HTML5 Video.
+Join Tom Green for an in-depth discussion in this video Supporting mobile playback, part of Learning HTML5 Video.

 We are going to end this course with a brief look at HTML5 video on mobile…devices such as smartphones and tablets.
 If you thought simply getting an HTML5…video to play on the desktop was convoluted, mobile is an even more…tangled ball of yarn.
 Your two main platforms are IOS, iPhones,…and iPads and the myriad of tablets and smartphones that employ the android OS.…If you look at North America browser shared statistics, Safari Mobile IOS…accounts for 46%.
 It supports video but only the H264 codec.…